Unfair dismissal lawyers

 The following employees are excluded from bringing an unfair dismissal claim:

-- Employees who have been employed for less than six months, unless the employer is a small business employer—in which case less than 12 months.
+- Employees who have been employed for less than six months, unless the employer is a small business employer—in which case the period is less than 12 months.

 - Employees whose dismissals are consistent with the Small Business Fair Dismissal Code ('the code').